BLCM/bl3mods/Aaron0000/Balands/README.md

 Shooting Star - Stars no longer collide with the world.

-Stinger - Nova damage reduced from Nova-Berner levels of damage to standard nova-levels of damage.
+Stinger - Nova damage reduced from Nova-Berner levels of damage to standard nova-levels of damage, increased radius of novas by 43%.

  ┗----Rationale: Same story with the rest of the "Melee" gear, traditional melee should be the strongest form of melee.
 Stinger still has the advantage of a better delivery system as well as receiving splash bonuses.